Desk-with-two-laptops-and-two-people-going-through-printout-in-the-middle

 The first draft is rarely perfect and you’ll probably find things wrong with it.

-But this is totally normal, it’s only a draft, and your copywriter will work with you to put it right.
+But this is totally normal, it’s just a draft and your copywriter will work with you to put it right.

 Understand why your feedback is needed